Hesketh Pearson: Wartime and first writing

-Author
+Writer

-During the 1930s and 1940s Pearson was perhaps the most successful biographer in Britain from a commercial perspective.
+During the 1930s and 1940s, Pearson was perhaps the most successful biographer in Britain from a commercial perspective.
 He started with Erasmus Darwin (a maternal ancestor) in 1930.
 The Smith of Smiths (1934) was a life of the Revd.
 Sydney Smith which retained its popularity.
-The four authors of what he called his 'revelations' - Wilde, Bernard Shaw, Shakespeare and Tree - were also the subjects of biographies, as were Thomas Paine, William Hazlitt, Sir Arthur Conan Doyle and Sir Walter Scott.
+The four authors of what he called his 'revelations'—Wilde, Bernard Shaw, Shakespeare and Tree—were also the subjects of biographies, as were Thomas Paine, William Hazlitt, Sir Arthur Conan Doyle and Sir Walter Scott.
 The last to be written at the height of his powers was Johnson and Boswell (1958).